subquery/documentation/docs/subquery_network/consumers/introduction.md

 - Faster performance for your dApps.
 Since your dApps an get data from a decentralised network of Node Operators (RPCs or data indexers), the average latency will be lower and performance higher
 - Higher reliability.
 Due to the decentralised nature of the network, your dApp can immediately fall back to an alternative when an RPC provider goes offline.
-- Focus on developing your appplication, not on running blockchain infrastructure.
+- Focus on developing your application, not on running blockchain infrastructure.
 - Cost effective.
 Combining the two points from above, consuming data from SubQuery results in a very cost effective way to power your applications.

 ## Costs to being a Consumer